eduvpn/documentation/WIREGUARD.md

 - Do we need any "clamping" or "mss" fixes?
 And how does that exactly work?
 - Can we lower the WireGuard server's MTU without breaking clients that do not specify and MTU?
+- What if we have VPN tunnels running on top of each other?
+That will not work with a fixed MTU...

 See [#151](https://todo.sr.ht/~eduvpn/server/151) for more information and status.